 The assessment is evaluated using a rubric.
 Employing NCFR content as a guide, the CFS Program Coordinator developed the rubric and shared it with program faculty.
 CFS program faculty voted to approve the rubric as a key assessment in the fall of 2018.
 The benchmark performance is that at least 85% of the students enrolled in the course will score at least an 80% on this key assessment.

 Finding: Target was not met.
+46 of 55 students (84%) met the benchmark.

 Analysis: